bit-part/mt-plugin-DisableRebasename/README.md

 ## Installation

-1. Unpack the DesableRebasename's archive.
+1. Unpack the DisableRebasename's archive.
-1. Copy the contents of plugins/DesableRebasename into /path/to/mt/plugins/
+1. Copy the contents of plugins/DisableRebasename into /path/to/mt/plugins/

 ---
 MT::Lover::bitpart :)